jayrav13/njit-course-scraper/README.md

 pip install requests
 ```

-Below is the schema for the table used.
-Note that the reason for using VARCHAR's of size 255 across the board was because of corner cases where fields were massive because of spacing between words that I couldn't solve with `.strip()`.
-Fine tuning can easily bring that down to more reasonable sizes:
+Below is the schema for the table used to store both historical data and active data.
+You can fine tune the varchar sizes, but I just made them 255 to account for corner cases where there were extensive spaces within the text.

 ```SQL
 CREATE TABLE courses (